LIyvqi/U-A2GAD/README.md

 # U-A2DGNN

-The details of our implementation and code have been submitted in the supplementary material, and we will open the source code if the paper is accepted.
+Our work is currently under review.
+The source codes; more evaluation results, including the parameters study, and more abalation experiments; as well as the implementation details are submitted as supplementary material to the conference site.
+We will open the source once our paper is accepted.

 ## Environments